SamyMekk/samymekk.github.io/_posts/2024-11-26-Neural_network_for_XVA.md

 We will focus on computational aspects of $\text{XVAs}$.
 For a deep understanding of theses quantities, see [this book](https://onlinelibrary.wiley.com/doi/book/10.1002/9781119508991).
 <br>
-XVAs can be summarized in the following table :
+XVAs can be summarized as the following :

 - $\text{CVA}$ and $\text{DVA}$ represent